2014 Thunderstock/V-8 Warrior Rules

 - May use non-threaded, non-adjustable spring buckets in front only.
 Must be same height.
 No tolerance.

-- Camber may be adjusted within limits of stock length bolts.
+- Camber may be adjusted with any length bolts.

 - Sway bar may be removed.
 If the sway bar remains on car it must be stock for make and model.
 No heating or tweaking.
-No adjusting on spacing of bar.
+No adjusting or spacing of bar.

 - Shock claimer rule, $60 per shock and must forfeit own shocks.
 Driver claiming shock(s) must have finished in top 5 and be on the lead lap.
 Procedure for shock claimer is the same as the protest procedure listed at the end of the rules.

 - Steering components must be stock for make, year, and model of car.
 Quick release allowed.
 No quick steer.
 Aftermarket power steering pump allowed.